Are you a dedicated fisheries professional interested in inspiring young people while diversifying the profession?

 - Laboratory analyses of fish to determine age and growth

+Students selected for the program are awarded a $4,000 scholarship from AFS.
 The Hutton scholarships are not considered wages for tax purposes; therefore, no W-4 form needs to be completed by the student when he or she begins the program, and no taxes are withheld.
 However, the scholarships are considered taxable income according to IRS regulations.
 Students are advised to consult IRS regulations regarding scholarships.

 AFS provides liability insurance for students and mentors who participate.
 Forms and instructions are provided to the mentor.